sasadangelo/tiny_linux/README.md

 # Tiny Linux

 Tiny Linux is a minimal Linux operating system you can run inside qemu.
-The operating system is 6.4Mb in size and a boot time of 0.55 secs.
 The project is based on the following [tutorial](http://mgalgs.github.io/2015/05/16/how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.html).

 Tiny Linux has been tested only on Linux Red Hat Enterprise Workstation.
 If you have a different Linux flavor you have to play a bit with the tiny_linux.sh script and adapt it to your operating system.